mtdol/cm/README.md

 racket -e '(require cm/core/main) (run-parse-expr "expression here")' ...
 ```
-Aditionally, cm.exe can be used to run cm files:
+Aditionally, `cm.rkt` can be used to run cm files:
 ```
-./cm.exe "path to file"
+./cm.rkt "path to file"
 ```
 The -f switch is normally implied and indicates a file arg.
 ```
 # -f is not really necessary
-./cm.exe -f "path to file"
+./cm.rkt -f "path to file"
 ```

 To learn further about how to use cm.exe, use the `--help` or `-h` switch to display help text.
 ```
-./cm.exe --help
+./cm.rkt --help
 ```

 There are example files in the `examples` directory, although some may not always work as the language changes.